 Is it any good?

-LEGO ATLANTIS is a 22-minute computer-animated feature that goes by a bit too quickly to leave much of an impression beyond a desire in your kids to buy from the line of toys from the Lego Atlantis collection.
+LEGO ATLANTIS is a 22-minute computer-animated feature that goes by a bit too quickly to leave much of an impression.
+Well, except for fueling your kids' desire to buy from the line of toys from the Lego Atlantis collection.

 Although there are occasional positive messages concerning perseverance, as well as some quirky moments of slapstick and some over-the-top silliness, the overall story feels rushed and over as soon as it begins.
 It's fun, all things considered, and somewhat informative in terms of discussing the mythology of Atlantis, but, at the end of the day, this is little more than a product tie-in.

 Families can talk about...

 Families can talk about entertainment that's also a tie-in for toys.
 Why do you think the Lego toy company would like to see a short animated feature like this made?